agmeeder/slice/README.md

 # slice
-A Go slice library with a generic Slice[T] type and Javascript like methods to manipulate the slice
+A Go slice package with a generic Slice[T] type and Javascript like methods to manipulate the slice